Ahmed-Habashy/Enhancing-Cross-Subject-Motor-Imagery-Classification-using-VGG-based-CNN-and-WGANs/README.md

 #### WGAN Training

 The WGAN is trained to generate synthetic EEG spectrum images that are similar to the real data.
-The WGAN architecture and training process are implemented in the `func_cnn_Wgan.docx` script.
+The WGAN architecture and training process are implemented in the `func_cnn_Wgan.py` script.

 #### CNN Training and Testing

 The modified VGG-based CNN classifier is trained on the augmented dataset (real and synthetic images).
-The training and testing process is implemented in the `Gray cross-WGAN-CNN.docx` script.
+The training and testing process is implemented in the `Gray cross-WGAN-CNN.py` script.
 The script also includes the implementation of two other CNN classifiers (VGG-based CNN and Audio-spectrum CNN) for comparison.

 #### Evaluation